-I recently noticed no lemons on my lemon tree, and I was left wondering what could be the problem.
-As a lemon tree owner, I know that it can be frustrating to put in all the effort to care for your tree, only to be left without any fruit.
+I recently noticed no lemons on my lemon tree and wondered what could be the problem.
+As a lemon tree owner, I know it can be frustrating to put in all the effort to care for your tree, only to be left without any fruit.
+After doing some research and consulting with experts, I’ve come up with some possible reasons why your lemon tree may not be producing fruit.

 One of the most common reasons for a lack of lemons on a lemon tree is that the tree is not mature enough.
 Lemon trees can take anywhere from two to ten years to bear fruit, depending on whether they were grown from seed or grafted.
+If your tree is still young, it may just need more time to mature before it starts producing fruit.
+However, if your tree is older and still not producing fruit, there may be other underlying issues that need to be addressed.

 Understanding Lemon Trees – No Lemons on My Lemon Tree